About the Society

 Find out more about the Society of Editors

-The Society is a members’ organisation with an elected president and board of directors.
+The Society is a members’ organisation with an elected president, chair and board of directors.

-This Society’s President is Alison Gow, digital Editor in Chief for Reach plc regionals.
+The Society’s President is Alison Gow, digital Editor in Chief for Reach plc regionals.
 The Chair is Ian MacGregor, Emeritus Editor at the Telegraph Media Group.
-The Secretariat oversees the day-to-day management and direction of the Society from Cambridge.
+The secretariat oversees the day-to-day management and direction of the Society from Cambridge.
 The secretariat is overseen by Ian Murray, who was appointed Executive Director of the Society in October 2017.
-Two standing committees spearhead the Society’s parliamentary and legal campaigning and training activities.

-2019 will see the Society celebrate 20 years representing freedom of the press.
+2019 sees the Society celebrating 20 years representing freedom of the press.